 Possible with the generous support of The Halle Foundation.

 The skills taught in the humanities – communication, cultural analysis, sensemaking, aesthetics, and ethics – are crucial for success in business, science, public work, and design.
 How are the humanities used in science and tech fields?
 How do we connect "real life humanistic practice" to the humanities taught in classrooms?
 This project aims to build a curriculum that bridges the gap between the university and industry, preparing students to apply humanities knowledge in the real world.
-Student researchers will produce stories, conduct qualitative research, and create an interactive platform that applies humanistic thinking to career design.
+Student researchers in these teams produce stories and conduct qualitative research on topics related to the role of the humanities in the 21st century.
+Projects include humanities in the world of work and global Atlanta.

 Mission Driven: Reimagining Graduate Education for a Thriving Humanities Ecosystem

-A New Edited Volume with MLA Press - in progress
+A New Edited Volume with MLA Press; co-editor with Stacy Hartman

 I am beyond delighted to be working on this project with Stacy Hartman, after our many adventures in humanities advocacy at Stanford.
 Inspired by both positive psychology and the career diversity turn, Mission Driven seeks to reimagine the humanities as a sustainable, engaged, and joyful endeavor.